 GLM

-Z.ai's GLM language model family
+Z.ai's GLM family of language models.

 Pricing